Skills

 bump patch version, changelog entry, tag, push, PR.

-Save it to _protocol_/.claude/skills/hotfix/SKILL.md
+Save to ~/.cerveau/_packages_/_local_/my-skills/1.0.0/skills/hotfix/SKILL.md

 Keep skills focused.
 One workflow per skill.
-If a skill branches based on
+If a skill branches based on conditions, split it into two skills.

 Skills vs. Agents